 Nearly four in ten of these small engineering companies are fast-growing and have the potential to become much bigger, Make UK’s analysis shows.
 These are known as scale-up firms, and they contributed £1 trillion to the UK economy in 2020.

 So how can smaller firms scale up?
-The UK’s Manufacturing Technology Centre (MTC) has already shown the way forward by converting a small engineering factory into a smart factory using legacy machines.
+The UK’s Manufacturing Technology Centre (MTC) has demonstrated use cases in the electronics lab to help show organisations the way forward by converting a regular electronic manufacturing factory into a smart factory using legacy machines.
 This demonstrates that digital transformation is possible without expensive new machinery.

 “Our goal is to showcase products going through a state-of-the-art digital production line, collecting data from each station and machine, creating visibility and showing the value that can be obtained from the many uses of the data,” MTC Technology Specialist Naim Kapadia says of the project.